Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

  *Note: Some modifications are made to LACA to enable compatibility with ACT.
 These changes are stored in the 'laca_changes' directory and are automatically applied by the 'laca_setup.sh' script.*

 #### 6a.
 LACA Setup
  LACA requires all reads to be organized into a specific directory structure.
 The `laca_setup.sh` script will generate a slurm script to reorganize the files into the required structure.
 If the `-r` flag is used, the script will automatically submit this job; if not, you must manually submit the slurm script before running LACA clustering.
+Part of this directory structure is that all demultiplexed reads must be named in in the format [a-zA-Z]+[0-9]+.fastq, so part of this script reorganizes the file names from

  The setup script also generates the LACA `config.yaml` file in the `5_laca` directory.
 This file must be manually reviewed to ensure accuracy.
 Specifically, you will need to verify/edit the following:
  1. Update the primers listed in the quality control section (near line 42) and in the phylogenetic tree section (near line 178).